 This salad spinner from Habitat is a great choice if you regularly make salads or clean soft fruit in large quantities.
 We found the basket had room for at least four portions of salad leaves and it did a good job of drying them thoroughly.
 This spinner not only doubles up as an attractive and well-sized salad bowl, but also as a storage container.
 It comes with a separate lid that secures to the bowl, which means you can store washed salad or fruit and keep it fresh.

 The spinner did lack the sturdiness and stability that we would've liked.
 The spinning mechanism on the lid felt flimsy and the spinner moved a lot while being used.
 We also found it required quite a lot of effort to move the turning handle to begin with, and it was tricky to keep hold of the spinner with the other hand.

 - Excellent quality

-The Zyliss salad spinner was our favourite on the test as a solid, well-built spinner.
+The Zyliss salad spinner is and impressive, solid and well-built spinner.
 This was the only one we tested with a pull cord, which initially seems an odd system to use but just one good, effortless pull and the bowl whizzes round, and in most cases was all that was needed to dry our salad completely.
 If the bowl spins too fast, the brake was incredibly responsive and the waved colander bowl stops suddenly.
 The unique shape of the colander bowl helps to noticeably fluff up the salad.

 The spinner has a deep, substantial plastic bowl with a non-slip base and makes a great serving bowl.
 The Zyliss is a perfect size for a large number or to wash and dry plenty of salad at once.